Independence Day Party Planning and Menu Ideas

-5. Select one day to bring out any decorations for cleaning and dusting or to purchase any items: flags, party poppers, theme napkins, balloons, stars on strings (hung up from ceiling using non-stick hanging strips), punched out paper stars, punched out Happy Birthday messages, etc.
+5. Select one day to bring out any decorations for cleaning and dusting or to purchase any items: flags, party poppers, theme napkins, balloons, stars on strings (hung up from ceiling using non-stick hanging strips), punched out paper stars, punched out Happy Birthday messages, et cetera.

-6. Select a day to take out your serving platters, plates, glasses, tableware, etc. to wash, clean, and polish and determine anything that you may need to purchase.
+6. Select a day to take out your serving platters, plates, glasses, tableware, et cetera to wash, clean, and polish and determine anything that you may need to purchase.

 7. Select a day to go food and drink shopping.
 Often guests will offer to bring certain drinks.
 If you can have a guest bring clear ice for drinks, that is great.